andrasq/qlogger/Readme.md

   Omit them if not present in the supplied template.
 - maybe log to process.stdout by default instead of not writing?
 - make JsonFilter `time` use a function specified in the template
+- support a _printit(level, fmt, ...args) method for sprintf-formatted output